Department Office Locations:

 Chicago, IL 60607

-Michelle T. Boone is the Commissioner [pending Chicago City Council approval in September 2016] of the City of Chicago’s Department of Cultural Affairs and Special Events, which presents and promotes high-quality free festivals, exhibitions, performances and holiday celebrations each year in parks, the historic Chicago Cultural Center, and other venues throughout the city.
+Michelle T. Boone is the Commissioner [pending Chicago City Council approval in September 2016] of the City of Chicago’s Department of Cultural Affairs and Special Events (DCASE), which presents and promotes high-quality free festivals, exhibitions, performances and holiday celebrations each year in parks, the historic Chicago Cultural Center, and other venues throughout the city.
 She was appointed to the post by Mayor Rahm Emanuel May 2011.